Te Anau: Education

-Both schools are coeducational.
-Rolls are as of

 Transport

 Te Anau is served by Te Anau Airport which is 15 km south of the town on State Highway 95.
 It was proposed in 2016 to develop the airport in order to enable commercial flights in from Christchurch in order to boost tourism.

-State highway 94 approaches the town from the east and is the most important corridor connecting Te Anau and its surrounds to the rest of the South Island highway network.
+State Highway 94 approaches the town from the east and is the most important corridor connecting Te Anau and its surrounds to the rest of the South Island highway network.
 SH94 also connects through to Milford sound.

 There are a number of private bus operators that connect Te Anau to; Invercargill, Queenstown, smaller nearby towns, and various trailheads or tourist attractions in the area.
 Timetables are often seasonal with more in summer and less in winter.
 There are also a large number of buses that travel through Te Anau while going between Queenstown and Milford Sound as a part of one-day package experiences.

 The Southern Scenic Route, a signposted route travelling on a number of different State Highways and local roads travels through Te Anau.

-Daylight savings

-Te Anau proposed to make daylight savings permanent in the town in 2021.
-This would give tourists an extra hour to see the sights.
-Locals propose to call this "Te Anau time".